Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 Solution:

-There is no option but replacement.
-However, vacuum motors are usually expensive and difficult to find, it is better to replace the vacuum entirely.
+There’s no option but replacement.
+However, vacuum motors are usually expensive and difficult to find.
+So in most cases, it’s better to replace the vacuum.

-if your Bissell vacuum is not under warranty, it is better to purchase a new one.
+If your Bissell vacuum isn’t under warranty, it’s better to purchase a new one.

 7. Stuck Blower Wheel

-The blower wheel is a common thing you should look into if your vacuum is not producing enough suction.
+If you’ve checked your bag/canister, filter and brush roll then it’s time to check the blower wheel.
 Stones or other small hard objects (debris) block and prevent the blower wheel from rotating properly.

-Sometimes, in older models, the wheel also gets jammed due to corrosion.
+Sometimes, in older models, the wheel also gets jammed because of corrosion.

 Solution:

 • Try turning the wheel by hand.
-If it moves some distance and then stops, there likely is an obstruction.
+If it moves a little bit and then stops, there’s likely a blockage.

 • Remove the object, and the vacuum will start functioning normally.

-• If no object is present, then the wheel is working fine, and it is the blower motor that you need to replace.
+• If no object is present, then the wheel is working fine, and it’s the blower motor that you need to replace.
 Depending on your model, it may be cheaper to replace your entire vacuum.

 8. Obstruction or Split in Hose

 The hose is an essential part of the vacuum.
 It connects to a port on the vacuum and sucks air from the other end.
-It has an outer and an inner part, and you can easily check the external portion for any deposits.
+It has an outer and an inner part, and you can easily check the outside part for any deposits or blockages.

-Detach the hose from the device and lay it down straight.
+Detach the hose from the vacuum and lay it down straight.
 Use a torch and look from one end of the hose to the other.
-If you do not see the light beam on the opposite end, it indicates an obstruction.
+If you don’t see the light beam on the opposite end, it means it’s blocked.

-For a split, carefully run your hand and eye over the hose looking for any cracks.
+For a split, carefully run your hand over the hose looking for any cracks and look for any visible ones too.
 You can also do this while the vacuum is operating to feel for any airflow through a split in the hose.

 Solution